Platform

 Pricing Guide

-WhatsApp API Pricing Explained: Conversation Credits, Costs & Free Tier
+WhatsApp API Pricing Explained: Per-Message Costs & Free Windows

-WhatsApp API doesn't charge per message — it charges per conversation.
+WhatsApp API charges per message delivered, not per conversation window — that changed in July 2025.
 Here's exactly how the model works, what each category costs in India, and how to estimate what you'll actually pay every month.

 Updated 2025 · 10 min read · WA.Expert Team